REQUEST FOR PROPOSALS: Marketing of Job Creation Through Educational Opportunity Program a/k/a Educational Opportunity Tax Credit

 Background: The 126th Maine Legislature enacted PL 2013, Ch.
 417 which, among other things, directs FAME to contract with a private nonprofit corporation annually to market the Job Creation Through Educational Opportunity Program throughout the state.
 More information on the program may be found at 20-A M.R.S.A. § 12541 et seq. or at https://www.liveandworkinmaine.com/opportunity-maine/

 Project Scope: The selected vendor will be expected to help market the tax credit statewide over a one-year period to potentially eligible and/or relevant audiences, including businesses, high schools, postsecondary educational institutions, organizations of parents, teachers and other relevant audiences.
-Marketing efforts must include printed materials, online information, and in-person promotional efforts.
+Marketing efforts should include printed materials, online information, and in-person promotional efforts, if safe and prudent.
 The vendor must submit an annual report to FAME detailing their efforts and experiences in promoting awareness of the credit, including itemized expenses incurred.

-- Funds expected to be disbursed to vendor: On or about December 31, 2019
+- Initial Funds expected to be disbursed to vendor: On or about January 15, 2021

 Evaluation and Selection Criteria: